dnsimple/dnsimple-developer/content/use-cases/domain-registration.markdown

 You can see all available contact fields [here](v2/contacts/#createContact).

-Now that you have a contact available for your customer that wishes to register a domain, it might be a good idea to store the `contact.id` in your system for easy programmatic access.
+Now that you have a contact available for your customer that wishes to register a domain, it might be a good idea to store the `contact.id` in your system for easy programmatic access, as you will need it later.

 ## Register a webhook